6 wks to 18 mths

-Some of the programs on offer at Community Kids include:
+Some of the programs on offer at Great Beginnings include:

-At Community Kids Murray Bridge, the rooms are divided up according to the ages of the children.
+At Great Beginnings Epsom, the rooms are divided up according to the ages of the children.
 Each area is designed to provide the best possible early learning experience for each child, and to help them develop a love of learning.

 Educators try to provide a home away from home where children feel safe and secure.
 The children’s wellbeing and development is the focus, with age appropriate activities.
 Children take part in tummy time, sensory play, reading and singing.
-An open door policy allows parents free access anytime for a feed, play or cuddle.
+There is a private feeding room for parents to use anytime.

-Educators encourage the children to learn through play with a flexible routine.
-This will take the form of music, dance, games, and reading.
+Educators encourage the children to learn through play, to encourage development.
+This will take the form of music, dance, games, reading and technology.
 Group play is designed to develop confidence and social skills.
 Books and language games are enjoyed, to develop communication, literacy and numeracy.